Play outdoors as much as possible. It's easier for the virus to spread indoors where people are likely to be in closer contact.

 Some doctors recommend immunoglobulin if a pregnant women has been exposed to the virus.

-American Academy of Pediatrics.
+SOURCES: American Academy of Pediatrics.
 2003 Red Book Report on the Committee of Infectious Diseases (American Academy of Pediatrics Committee on Infections Diseases//Report of the Committee on Infections Diseases)